Graca Machel (Women's Advocate/Activist)

 Graça Machel, DBE (born Graça Simbine; 17 October 1945) is a Mozambican politician, humanitarian and international advocate for women’s and children’s rights.

-She is the third wife of former South African president Nelson Mandela and the widow of the late Mozambican president Samora Machel.
+She was the third wife and now the widow of former South African president Nelson Mandela, as well as the widow of the late Mozambican president Samora Machel.

 She is the only woman in the world to have served as the First Lady of two different nations.